SACEMA/reinfectionsBelinda/README.md

 1. Create a convergence plot & simulation plot.

 To run the makefile pipeline, the following command can be used:
-- `make run %n`: This will run the pipeline for fitting lambda, lambda2 and kappa.
+- `make infections=%i L2=%l `: This will run the pipeline for fitting lambda, lambda2 and kappa.
-- `make run_without_l2 %n`: This will run the pipeline for fitting lambda & kappa.

-The `%n` flag is optional and is the number of infections that should be applied to the model.
-If it is not provided, it will default to second infections.
+The infections and L2 settings flags are optional. `infections` is number of infections that should be applied to the model (if not provided, it will default to 2) and `L2` is a TRUE or FALSE flag that specifies whether an increasing reinfection risk parameter should be fitted to the data after Omicron date specified in the JSON file (if not provided, it will default to FALSE)

 ## Simulation-based validation for reinfections
 Code to run the simulation-based validation presented in Chapter are provided in this section.